NMTrypI concept is based on the development of

 Main outcomes of WP4:

-WP5 aims at determining the efficacy of non-toxic and safe selected leads (WP2) against laboratory models of trypanosomatid infection (Trypanosoma spp, Leishmania spp).
+WP5 aims at determining the efficacy of non-toxic and safe selected leads (from WP2) against laboratory models of trypanosomatid infections (Trypanosoma spp, Leishmania spp).

-Secondly, WP5 aims at evaluating the in vivo toxicity, safety, PK and PD parameters' of selected drugs in different organs from the mice & hamsters models.
+Secondly, WP5 aims at evaluating the in vivo toxicity, safety, pharmacokinetic and pharmacodynamic parameters of selected drugs in different organs of the mice & hamster models.

 Thirdly, WP5 aims at testing specificity and leishmanicidal activity in dog models for the most promising candidate drugs.